wowemulation-dev/warcraft-rs/file-formats/database/wow-cdbc/examples/README.md

-# wow-dbc Examples
+# wow-cdbc Examples

-This directory contains examples demonstrating various features of the wow-dbc crate.
+This directory contains examples demonstrating various features of the wow-cdbc crate.

 ## Running Examples